senacor/InnoLabFacebookMessenger/docs/bare_metal/README.md

 ### Token verification

-In order to ensure not anybody can use your webhook, Facebook asks your for a verify token, when registering a new webhook.
+In order to ensure only authorized user can use your webhook, Facebook asks you for a verify token, when registering a new webhook.
 You need to take care of the verification of this token by your own.
-When registering a new webhook, Facebook makes a GET call to your endpoint, passing the verify token provided by the user.
+When registering a new webhook, Facebook makes a GET call to your webhook, passing the verify token provided by the user.

 ```javascript
 /**